stefanofa/awesome/TOPICS.md

 ## design-systems

-*   [terrazzoapp/terrazzo](https://github.com/terrazzoapp/terrazzo) - Use DTCG tokens in CI and code
+*   [terrazzoapp/terrazzo](https://github.com/terrazzoapp/terrazzo) - Use DTCG tokens JSON to generate code for web, mobile, native apps, and more

 ## design-tokens

-*   [terrazzoapp/terrazzo](https://github.com/terrazzoapp/terrazzo) - Use DTCG tokens in CI and code
+*   [terrazzoapp/terrazzo](https://github.com/terrazzoapp/terrazzo) - Use DTCG tokens JSON to generate code for web, mobile, native apps, and more

 ## dtcg

-*   [terrazzoapp/terrazzo](https://github.com/terrazzoapp/terrazzo) - Use DTCG tokens in CI and code
+*   [terrazzoapp/terrazzo](https://github.com/terrazzoapp/terrazzo) - Use DTCG tokens JSON to generate code for web, mobile, native apps, and more

 ## sass

-*   [terrazzoapp/terrazzo](https://github.com/terrazzoapp/terrazzo) - Use DTCG tokens in CI and code
+*   [terrazzoapp/terrazzo](https://github.com/terrazzoapp/terrazzo) - Use DTCG tokens JSON to generate code for web, mobile, native apps, and more

 *   [fontsource/fontsource](https://github.com/fontsource/fontsource) - Self-host Open Source fonts in neatly bundled NPM packages.